ibm-cloud-docs/FileStorage/replication.md

 As part of the data center modernization strategy for {{site.data.keyword.cloud}}, data centers in the US 1 region are scheduled to consolidate in 2023.
 For more information, see [Data center consolidations](/docs/get-support?topic=get-support-dc-closure){: external}.
 {: note}

-## Determining the remote data center for the replicated storage volume from the SLCLI
+## Determining the remote data center for the replicated storage volume from the CLI
 {: #determinereplicationlocCLI}
 {: cli}